Coaches

 MHS is completed in The Locker.

-The MED requirement is unique, Volleyball Alberta only requires the Online Evaluation to be completed in The Locker.
+The MED requirement is unique, Volleyball Alberta requires the MED Online Evaluation to be completed in The Locker.
 Calendar

 Frequently Asked Questions

-Register for the FOV in the Volleyball Canada Coaching Centre NOT The Locker.
+Register for the FOV in the Volleyball Canada Coaching Centre (VCCC).

-Head coaches starting at the 14U age class must have a further level of training.
+Head coaches starting at the 14U age class must have further training as part of the NCCP Pathway to earn Trained and Certified status.
 The amount of training required will be reflective of a head coach’s circumstances, such as the number of years coaching in an age class category.

-The NCCP training required of the head coach will need to be completed prior to March 30, and will be viewed by Volleyball Alberta staff prior to provincials specified on the Coach & Team Eligibility Requirements Timeframe.
+The NCCP training required of the head coach will need to be completed prior to March 30, and will be reviewed by Volleyball Alberta staff prior to Provincial Championships.

 Examples: